Company Set-up and Administration

 - Individually structured Memorandum and Articles according to the client’s specific needs

-- Representation on the ground in Malta during the incorporation process
+- Representation on the ground in Malta including property related advice

-- Tax compliance advise (Income tax, VAT, Double taxation treaties)
+- Tax compliance advise (Income & property taxes, VAT, International taxation, Double taxation treaties)

-- Legal and business advisory services in related areas
+- Legal and business advisory services in all company related areas

-As a German Lawyer – admitted to the Berlin State Bar since 2001 – Dr Kresse is in possession of a warrant to practice the legal profession of advocate in Malta, registered with the Malta Ministry of Justice (without faculty to plead before any court in Malta), thus being exempt from applying with MFSA in terms of the Company Service Providers Act.
+Furthermore, Dr Kresse is in possession of a warrant to practice the legal profession of advocate in Malta, registered with the Malta Ministry of Justice (without faculty to plead before any court in Malta) since 2013.